 Working together, husband and wife artist-blacksmiths, Matt & Tessie Wallace, create unique, hand-forged works of art for clients by using old world techniques rarely found today.

-Matt Wallace is a native of West Virginia and a graduate of WV Wesleyan College, where he received his Bachelor of Arts Degrees in both History and in Studio Arts.
-During his studies, Matt completed an internship with Jeff Fetty, a family friend and mentor who introduced Matt to the forge at the early age of 12.
+Matt is a native of West Virginia and a graduate of WV Wesleyan College, where he received his BA Degrees in both History and in Studio Arts.
+During his studies, Matt interned with Jeff Fetty, a family friend who introduced Matt to the forge at age 12.
 After graduation, Matt moved to Connecticut where he worked as an apprentice to colonial-blacksmith, Robert Valentine, and master fabricator, John Winslow.
 Matt returned to WV and established Wallace Metal Works in 2000.

 Notable honors include: the Kanawha County Public Library gates, the railing sculpture Treescape at the Bridge Road Shops, various works featured in the WV Cultural Center, the WV Office of Historic Preservation and the office of the WV Commissioner of Art and Culture, and projects for Gary Keller, Lauren Santo Domingo, and Jennifer Garner.
-Matt has also traveled to Italy to learn repoussé from Pierluigi Prata, a 3rd generation Maestro d'Arte; and acceptance into Tamarack as a metal artist.
+Matt has also traveled to Italy to learn repoussé from Pierluigi Prata, a 3rd generation Maestro d'Arte.

-When Matt isn't hammering away at his studio, you can find him restoring antique Italian cars, making fresh pasta, and playing legos with his son.
+When Matt isn't hammering in his studio, you can find him hiking, restoring an antique Italian car, and playing with his 2 children.

-Tessie Wallace is a native of West Virginia and a graduate of American University, where she received her Bachelor of Arts Degree in Italian.
+Tessie is a native of West Virginia and a graduate of American University, where she received her BA Degree in Italian.
 She then went on to pursue a career as a bench jeweler at the New Approach School in Virginia.
-In 2005, Tessie joined Matt at Wallace Metal Works as the shop welder and fabricator, while also managing the office and growth of their business.
+In 2005, Tessie joined Matt at Wallace Metal Works as the shop welder, fabricator, and office manager.

 Notable honors include: acceptance into Tamarack as a metal artist and receiving a Certificate of Special Congressional Recognition.
-Grants have been rewarded to Tessie from the Tamarack Foundation, the WV Division of Culture & History, the Robert C Byrd Institute, and for excellence in business, the grand prize Achievement Grant from the National Association for the Self-Employed.
+Tessie has also been rewarded grants from the Tamarack Foundation, the WV Division of Culture & History, the Robert C Byrd Institute, and the grand prize Achievement Grant from the National Association for the Self-Employed.

 In her free time, you'll find Tessie with a camera in her hand, as she is also a professional photographer.
 She loves making her kids laugh, baking cookies and eating the dough, traveling to Italy, and family movie nights outside on the porch.

 "Agsten Construction Company has worked with Wallace Metal Works on both a high-end residence and on a multi-million dollar mountaintop Lodge, both at the Greenbrier Sporting Club in White Sulphur Springs, West Virginia.
 Matt's metal artwork is wonderful.
 Both the company and the individuals have been a pleasure to work with.
 Matt is concerned with completing a job on time and on budget.
 He has the ability to help value engineer a project, and to make the end result better through the process.
 His designs and the pieces that result are nothing short of spectacular.
 We look forward to working with Wallace Metal Works again in the near future.
 We are happy to wholeheartedly recommend Wallace Metal Works."